iota-pi/crossangles/src/components/Timetable/timetable-updates.md

 * When inputs adjusted
   * Before any manual adjustment
   * After manual adjustment (without moving existing sessions)
-* On button click to resolve clashes
-* On button click to improve timetable
+* On button click to improve timetable/resolve clashes

 ## Update process
 * Remove all sessions from courses which aren't selected